 He tells O'Brien that he still feels like he's back in the field with Kiowa.
 He suggests that O'Brien should write a story about the field, and a guy who feels like he's still stuck there, even when he's driving around his hometown.

-When Tim gets the letter, he feels guilty about his own easy transition from war to peace.
+When O'Brien gets the letter, he feels guilty about his own easy transition from war to peace.
 While he doesn't think of his storytelling as therapy, it has actually been a way of navigating his memories in a healthy way.

 Eventually, he publishes it as a separate short story, and sends it to Norman Bowker.
 Norman Bowker says it's fine, but he left out Vietnam, Kiowa, and the sewage in the field.